A full characterization of invariant embeddability of unimodular planar graphs: Embeddings of URPG's into and

 \section{Embeddings of URPG's into $\H^2$ and $\R^2$}

-In this section we present the proof of Theorems \ref{thm:invariant_embedding} and \ref{thm:unimodular_embedding}.
+In this section we present the proof of Theorem \ref{thm:invariant_and_unimodular_embedding}.
 Much of it is adopted from \cite{benjamini2019invariant}, so for brevity we will refer to them as much as possible, and emphasize the contribution of the present work instead.